 2013 DEA Prescription Drug Take-Back Day

-Consumers across the country will have another opportunity to help prevent abuse and misuse of prescription drugs by disposing of any unneeded or unwanted medications during the sixth Drug Enforcement Administration (DEA) National Prescription Drug Take-Back Day, Saturday, April 27, 2013.
+Consumers across the country will have another opportunity to help prevent abuse and misuse of prescription drugs by disposing of any unneeded or unwanted medications during the Drug Enforcement Administration (DEA) National Prescription Drug Take-Back Day, Saturday, October 26, 2013.
 On this day, from 10 AM to 2 PM, consumers may safely dispose of unwanted medications at one of thousands of collection sites coordinated by DEA and provided by law enforcement agencies and community organizations in all 50 states and United States jurisdictions.
-The DEA online collection site locator will be available in April 2013.

 The Strategic National Stockpile Just In Time Training